-There may be notable variations in data for each of the indicators with respect to previous years, which are usually due to technical, methodological or legislative reasons.
+There may be notable variations in data for each of the indicators with respect to previous years, which are usually due to technical, methodological or legislative reasons.In addition, it should be noted that these are not audited data.

-There may also be variations from previous years due to requests with a potential impact on the rights to freedom of expression and privacy; we identify such requests as "major events".
+There may also be variations from previous years due to requests with a potential impact on the rights to freedom of expression and privacy: we identify such requests as "major events".

-In this respect, we must highlight the exceptional situation in which Venezuela finds itself and the challenges we face in verifying our global processes in the country.
-In this situation, Telefónica must prioritise compliance with current legislation, the maintenance of connectivity in the country and the well-being of our employees.
+In this respect, we must highlight the situation of Venezuela, in which Telefónica must prioritise compliance with current legislation, the maintenance of connectivity in the country and the well-being of our employees.

-Finally, following the events that have taken place since the conflict between Russia and Ukraine began in February 2022, numerous international measures have been taken. some of them with a possible impact on human rights in general and privacy and freedom of expression in particular.
-Although this event does not fall within the reporting period covered by this report (January 2021 presence as an operator in these regions, we have the commitment and responsibility to consider possible impacts that our activity could have on human rights in general, and privacy and freedom of expression in particular.
-This leads us to consider this crisis and its international consequences in the various committees within Telefónica to ensure respect for human rights, privacy and freedom of expression in the event that Group intervention is necessary, which would then be reported in next year's report.
+Finally, following the events that have taken place since the conflict between Russia and Ukraine began in February 2022, numerous international measures have been taken, some of them with a possible impact on human rights in general and privacy and freedom of expression in particular.
+Although we do not have a presence as an operator in these regions, we have the commitment and responsibility to consider possible impacts that our activity could have on human rights in general, and privacy and freedom of expression in particular.
+This leads us to consider this crisis and its international consequences in the various committees within Telefónica to ensure respect for human rights, privacy and freedom of expression in the event that Group intervention is necessary.